 We have the ability to redeem outstanding Warrants at any time after they become exercisable and prior to their expiration, subject to certain exceptions, provided that the last reported sales price of our Common Stock equals or exceeds \$10.00 per share (as adjusted for stock splits, stock dividends, reorganizations, recapitalization and the like) for any 20 trading days within a 30 trading-day period ending on the third trading day prior to the date on which we give proper notice of such redemption to the Warrant holders and provided certain other conditions are met.
-For additional information on the circumstances in which the Public Warrants may be redeemed, please see "Description of Securities-Warrants-Public Stockholders' Warrants" in our prospectus filed with the SEC on October 21, 2021.
 If and when the Warrants become redeemable by us, we may exercise our redemption right even if we are unable to register or qualify the underlying securities for sale under all applicable state securities laws.
 Redemption of the outstanding Warrants could force the Warrant holders (i) to exercise their Warrants and pay the exercise price therefor at a time when it may be disadvantageous for them to do so, (ii) to sell their Warrants at the then-current market price when they might otherwise wish to hold their Warrants or (iii) to accept the nominal redemption price which, at the time the outstanding Warrants are called for redemption, is likely to be substantially less than the market value of their Warrants.
 None of the Private Placement Warrants will be redeemable by us so long as they are held by the initial purchasers or their permitted transferees, subject to certain exceptions.

-Warrants will become exercisable for Common Stock, which would increase the number of shares eligible for future resale in the public market and result in dilution to our stockholders.
+Warrants are exercisable for Common Stock, and their exercise would increase the number of shares eligible for future resale in the public market and result in dilution to our stockholders.

-We currently have outstanding Public Warrants to purchase approximately 13,806,355 shares of Common Stock at \$11.50 per share and Private Placement Warrants to purchase 6,743,113 shares at \$11.50 per share.
+We currently have outstanding Public Warrants to purchase approximately 13,806,340 shares of Common Stock at \$11.50 per share and Private Placement Warrants to purchase 6,743,113 shares at \$11.50 per share.
 The shares of Common Stock issued upon exercise of our Warrants will result in dilution to the then existing holders of Common Stock and increase the number of shares eligible for resale in the public market.
 Sales of substantial numbers of such shares in the public market could adversely affect the market price of our Common Stock or Public Warrants.